sjentsch/lsjDocs/Other/References.rst

 version of this book will have a *lot* more references.
 And if you see anything clever sounding in this book that does not seem to have a reference, I can absolutely promise you that the idea was someone else’s.
-Thit is an introductory textbook: none of the ideas are original.
+This is an introductory textbook: none of the ideas are original.
 I will take responsibility for all the errors, but I can not take credit for any of the good stuff.
 Everything smart in this book came from someone else, and they all deserve proper attribution for their